laura-digio/Fintech/doc/resources.md

 # Resources
-> Must-know high-level resources for offering mobile digital solutions.
+> Must-know high-level resources for offering holistic fintech solutions

 ## A